Carol Blanchette: Research

 Blanchette is known for her work on topics including biomechanics, intertidal ecology, and climate change.
 Blanchette's early research examined variability in where plants settle on rocky seashores and how plants survives waves on rocky seashores.
 She has worked on factors defining trophic cascades and the distribution of species such as mussels and other benthic organisms that are found in intertidal zones.
 She has worked on the loss of starfish, sea star wasting disease, along the western coast of the United States.
-By 2016 the sea stars were returning to the Oregon coast, and mirrored what Blanchette and her colleagues saw for recovery of sea stars in Califonia.
+By 2016 the sea stars were returning to the Oregon coast, and mirrored what Blanchette and her colleagues saw for recovery of sea stars in California.
 Blanchette's work also examines ocean acidification and the impact of climate change on marine intertidal zones.

 Selected publications

 Awards and honors

 In 2012 Blanchette was honored by the United States' Department of the Interior for her work with the Partnership for Interdisciplinary Studies of Coastal Oceans (PISCO).